 Runoff from the Snowy Mountains is captured and diverted to the Murray and Murrumbidgee rivers through the Snowy Mountains Scheme.
 This diverted water flow generates electricity and augments water availability in these inland valleys.

 Water is also extracted from the Hawkesbury-Nepean River system.
 This water is used in agriculture for irrigation; by the tourism, fishing and oyster industries; for various recreational uses; and for urban use in the Greater Sydney metropolitan area.
 Diversions from the Shoalhaven River system supplement the Greater Sydney urban water supply and parts of southern Sydney are supplied from the Woronora River Catchment.
-Water sales to supply Greater Sydney were 516GL in 2015, 526GL in 2016 and 557GL in 2017 (Water NSW 2017).
-See also thetopic.
+Water sales to supply Greater Sydney were 608GL in 2018, 563GL in 2019 and 467GL in 2020 ().
+See also the topic.

 Each year, water is allocated to licences in the regulated river valleys on 1 July, the beginning of each water year, and also periodically throughout the year.
 The quantity allocated reflects the water resources available and the security of the entitlement.
-The Department of Industry website details the various types of water access licences.
+The DPIE website details the various types of water access licences.

 Water licensed for town supply, major utilities, and household and stock use has the highest security of supply.
 Other high-security licences also receive a high proportion of their water allocations in all but the driest years.
 These are typically licences for water to irrigate permanent plantings, such as orchards and vines, and for use by industries with a level of investment that warrants assured water supply.